CharlesThaCat/Image-Haze-Removal-using-Dark-Channel-Prior/README.md

 2018/5/26
 -
 * Finish reading the fourth paper in in "Relative Papers" section.
+* Improve the performance in "MinFilt.m" and VanHerkMin.m".
 * Classify the files of this project into different documents.

 Relative Papers